zhangpengNJU/zhangpeng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Peng Zhang is a Research Associate (Postdoc) of SnT at University of Luxembourg supervised by [Mike Papadakis](https://mpapad.github.io/).
+Peng Zhang is a Research Associate (Postdoc) of SnT at University of Luxembourg supervised by [Mike Papadakis](https://mpapad.github.io/) and [Fabrizio Pastore](https://www.fabriziopastore.com).
 His research interests include software testing and software engineering for AI.
 His advisor is professor [Yuming Zhou](https://cs.nju.edu.cn/zhouyuming/index.htm).
-He have received Ph.D. degree in the Department of Computer Science and Technology at Nanjing University since 2022.
+He have received Ph.D. degree in the Department of Computer Science and Technology at Nanjing University.

 {style="text-align: justify;"}